gambol/JburleysPokerBot/README.md

 Testing
 ------------------
 The testing is a bit messy but you can read the code to get a better understanding of what things are supposed to do.
+- I would like to add more OOD, AI, and multi-table functionality.

 ------------------
 Recommendations: